dylanlindgren/docker-nginx/README.md

 docker pull dylanlindgren/docker-nginx
 ```
 ## Nginx site config and www data
-All site and log data is configured to be located in a Docker volume so that it is persistent and can be shared by other containers (such as php-fpm or a backup container).
+All site and log data is configured to be located in a Docker volume so that it is persistent and can be shared by other containers (such as [PHP-FPM](https://github.com/dylanlindgren/docker-phpfpm), or a backup container).

 There are two volumes defined in this image: